pwnjack/prime/README.md

 	gulp

-When finished, build for production
+When you are done, build for production

 	gulp build

-## Commands
+## Additional commands

-If you add dependencies later on, run this command to inject them
+If you add dependencies later on, run this command to inject references in your HTML

 	gulp inject

-To restart the webserver then, or in case of syntax errors
+To restart the webserver when it stops (after injection or in case of syntax errors)

 	gulp serve

+## Workflow

+Simply work on the /app folder while previewing it in your favorite browser, when ready to deploy your app use the build command and inside the /dist folder you'll find your fully optimized webapp ready to be published.